liqd/adhocracy3/docs/source/api/websockets.rst

   the expected information (for example, if it's a JSON array instead of a JSON object or if "action" or "resource" keys are missing or their values aren't strings).
 DETAILS contains a short description of the problem.
-* "subscribe_not_supported" if the client tried to subscribe to an ItemVersion.
-  DETAILS contains the path of resource that doesn't allow subscriptions.
 * "internal_error" if an internal error occurred at the server.
 DETAILS contains a short description of the problem.
 In an ideal world, this will never happen.